simonmichael/hledger/hledger/hledger.m4.md

 You can inspect the finding and processing of config files with `--debug` or `--debug=8`.

 If you want to run hledger without a config file, to ensure standard defaults and behaviour, use the `-n/--no-conf` flag.
-This is useful when troubleshooting problems or sharing examples.
+This is recommended when using hledger in scripts, and when troubleshooting problems.

-*(Added in 1.40; experimental)*
+*(in master, experimental)*

 # Output